Biographical Statement

 Social Change

-Jason has been involved with social change efforts for twenty five years, participating in the Global Justice Movement, the anti-Iraq war movement, fair trade campaigns, Latin American solidarity work, the Occupy Movement, and has an ally for feminism, LGBTQ+ rights/liberation, racial justice, and prison reform/abolition.
+Jason has been involved with social change efforts for over twenty-five years, participating in the Global Justice Movement, the anti-Iraq war movement, fair trade campaigns, Latin American solidarity work, the Occupy Movement, and has been an ally for feminism, LGBTQAI+ rights, racial justice, and prison reform/abolition.

-• His first book, Rhetoric for Radicals: A Handbook for 21st Century Activists (2008), earned a first place award from the Independent Publishers Industry and was translated into Korean.
-He has also co-edited three books: Spontaneous Combustion: The Eros Effect and Global Revolution (2017), Educating for Action: Strategies to Ignite Social Justice (2014), and The Terrorization of Dissent: Corporate Repression, Legal Corruption, and the Animal Enterprise Terrorism Act (2014).
+• Jason’s first book, Rhetoric for Radicals: A Handbook for 21st Century Activists (2008), earned a first-place award from the Independent Publishers Industry and was translated into Korean.
+He then co-edited three books: Educating for Action: Strategies to Ignite Social Justice (2014), The Terrorization of Dissent: Corporate Repression, Legal Corruption, and the Animal Enterprise Terrorism Act (2014), and Spontaneous Combustion: The Eros Effect and Global Revolution (2017).
+His latest book is currently in-press and titled Vibe-Talk: How and Why People Communication about Vibes (due out late 2026).

-• Jason’s classes help students to think strategically about social change.
+• Jason’s classes focus on the relationship between communication and social change.
 This often involves theories, practices, and communicative strategies for achieving social justice, and includes community organizing, coalition building, message framing, social media, direct action, public speech, culture jamming, etc.